 The Chinese Bridge Speech Contest started in 2007 to provide a stage for Chinese high school learners all over the world to communicate with each other and present their achievements in learning Chinese.
-The Midwest Regional Chinese Bridge Speech Contest selects the most qualified candidate to represent the Midwest to compete in the 10th Global Chinese Bridge Speech Contest for High School Students.
+The Midwest Regional Chinese Bridge Speech Contest which takes place in Indiana this year will select the most qualified candidate to represent the Midwest at this year's 10th Global Chinese Bridge Speech Contest for High School Students in China.

-Grades 9-12 (including eligible 8th grade) students must complete a written exam on Chinese language and culture on April 22.
-Click here for the written exam questions. ***All questions on the written exam will be from this document ***
+Students competing in the grades 9-12 competition (including eligible 8th graders) must complete a written exam on Chinese language and culture on April 22.
+Download the sample exam here.

 Rubrics for Grades 1-8.
 The Grades 1-8 rubric will be applied to ALL of the four contest formats, and incorporated components of cultural relevance, language accuracy, complexity, and fluency, in addition to presentation.

 Rubrics for Grades 9-12 (and eligible 8th graders).
 This document contains two rubrics: one for speech and one for talent performance.

 A team of Chinese language teachers from University of Minnesota and Minnesota K-12 schools will serve as the judges of the contest.

 Contestants coming from outside the Greater Twin Cities metro may be eligible for one night of accommodation on Friday, April 21.
 Contact the Confucius Institute for more details.

 Confucius Institute at University of Minnesota